slaclab/rubin-usdf-butler-deploy/docs/playbook.rst

 WAL Archiving
 ==========

-To check status of the WAL Archiving perform the following.
+To check status of the WAL Archiving enter `kubectl cnpg status usdf-butler2 -n prod2` replacing the cluster names and the namespace.
 Note that WAL archiving is Ok.
 The first and last WAL archives are detailed below.

 .. code-block:: sh
     kubectl cnpg status usdf-butler2 -n prod2